Man who shot ex-Saints star Will Smith receives 25-year prison sentence for manslaughter

 In testimony in support of Hayes, his mother, Dawn Mumphrey, expressed sorrow for the loss of Smith.
 “Our lives are forever changed as well,” she said, her voice shaking.
 She tearfully looked at the judge.
 “I ask for your mercy,” she said.

 Hayes has long said he fired in self-defense.
-He said he fired only because he believed a drunken and belligerent Smith had retrieved a gun from his SUV.
-He insisted on the stand that he heard a “pop” before he started shooting and that he did not shoot at Smith’s wife, Racquel, who was hit in the legs.
+During his first trial, he testified that he heard a “pop” before he started shooting and that he did not shoot at Smith’s wife, Racquel, who was hit in the legs.

 Evidence showed Smith was intoxicated at the time of the confrontation.
 But there was no witness or forensic evidence to back up Hayes’ claim that Smith had wielded or fired a weapon.
 At the January retrial, defense attorney John Fuller did not call Hayes to testify, but insisted prosecutors had failed to prove Hayes didn't fire in self-defense.

-Hayes was released on bond after having served more than four years of the original sentence.
-He remained free during multiple retrial delays, some due to the COVID-19 pandemic.
+Hayes was released on bond in 2021 after having served more than four years of the original sentence.
+He was out of prison during multiple retrial delays, some due to the COVID-19 pandemic.
 But he was taken back into custody following the unanimous Jan.
 27 verdict and had been awaiting sentencing at the New Orleans jail.

 The overturned verdicts from the 2016 jury also included an attempted manslaughter conviction in the wounding of Racquel Smith.
 Hayes was acquitted of that charge at January's second trial.